KarthikKamaldinni/KARTHIK_DAA_portfolio/README.md

 **Types of Pollution**

-**1. Soil Pollution**
+1. **Soil Pollution**
- Definition and Causes: Introduce soil pollution and its common causes, such as agricultural chemicals and industrial waste.
-Features: Tools for analyzing soil quality, predicting contamination, or visualizing pollution hotspots.
-Dataset: Include data on soil contamination levels from various regions.
-Solutions: Highlight techniques for soil remediation, such as bioremediation or soil washing.
-Impact: Explain how soil pollution affects agriculture, food safety, and ecosystems.
+   - **Definition and Causes:** Introduce soil pollution and its common causes, such as agricultural chemicals and industrial waste.
+   - **Features:** Tools for analyzing soil quality, predicting contamination, or visualizing pollution hotspots.
+   - **Dataset:** Include data on soil contamination levels from various regions.
+   - **Solutions:** Highlight techniques for soil remediation, such as bioremediation or soil washing.
+   - **Impact:** Explain how soil pollution affects agriculture, food safety, and ecosystems.

 **2. Land Pollution**
 Focus Areas: Address issues like illegal dumping, landfills, and plastic waste.
 Interactive Features: Visualization of waste accumulation and its geographic distribution.
 Waste Management Models: Implement algorithms for efficient waste segregation, recycling, and disposal.
 Case Studies: Include examples of land pollution scenarios and remediation efforts.
 Educational Tools: Provide resources for public awareness campaigns.